Stokes Equation (1D)

 \[a = c = \frac{\eta}{\Delta{y^2}},\quad \textrm{and} \quad b = -\frac{2\eta}{\Delta{y^2}}.\]

-For simplicity, no separate solver for the constant viscosity case is included in GeoModBox.jl.
-Instead, viscosity is always treated numerically as an array, even in isoviscous cases.
-For implementation details, refer to the source code.
+For simplicity, no separate solver for the constant-viscosity case is implemented in GeoModBox.jl.
+Instead, viscosity is always treated numerically as an array, even for isoviscous problems.
+Implementation details can be found in the source code.

 Variable Viscosity